Pinus edulis Colorado pinyon

-The Colorado piñon, or nut pine, is a small ornamental tree with inch-long needles in twos and stocky cones about 2 inches high.
+The Colorado pinyon, or nut pine, is a small ornamental tree with inch-long needles in twos and stocky cones about 2 inches high.
 The edible seeds are harvested in the wild for sale.
-There was a specimen at 525 Los Arboles Avenue, visible from Searsville Road, partly obscured behind a fence, but it was absent in 2019.
+A specimen used to be located at 525 Los Arboles Avenue, visible from Searsville Road, partly obscured behind a fence.

 Name derivation: Pinus – Latin for pine; edulis – edible (the seeds).